babar-raza/package-descriptions/apose.com/nuget/aspose-for-net/Aspose.3D.md

 ```

 ## Export 3D Scene to Compressed AMF via C#
 Aspose.3D for .NET enables you to save 3D meshes in custom binary format, get all property values of 3D scenes as well as flip their coordinate system.
-Following example demonstrates the conversion of a 3D scene to AMF format while compress it.
+Following example demonstrates the conversion of a 3D scene to AMF format while applying compression to it.
 ```csharp
 // load a scene
 Scene scene = new Scene();